raganwald/braythwayt.com/_posts/2015-01-29-how-i-write-books-with-github-and-leanpub.md

 [JavaScript Spessore]: https://leanpub.com/javascript-spessore
 [GitHub Pages]: https://pages.github.com

-I would find it very awkward to take material on a one-way trip from a blog post into a professional publishing tool like InDesign, so I have made a conscious decision to use text files in [Markdown] format for everything I publish.
+It can be awkward to take material on a one-way trip from a blog post into a professional publishing tool like InDesign: It would be harder to constantly revise and improve the work.
+Therefore, I have made a conscious decision to use text files in [Markdown] format for everything I publish, end to end.
 Many successful authors have much higher standards for the format and layout of their books, and they may not be satisfied with Markdown.
 I understand that, but the tradeoff works for me.

-I pubish the blog posts using [GitHub Pages], and I use Leanpub's GitHub integration to publish my books.
-Storing things in GitHub has a very big benefit for my blog posts and for my "free" books: Readers can file issues and even submit pull requests to suggest fixes.
+The blog is published using [GitHub Pages], and Leanpub's GitHub integration publishes the books.
+Storing things in GitHub has a very big benefit for blogs and for "free" books: Readers can file issues and even submit pull requests to suggest fixes.

 [Markdown]: http://daringfireball.net/projects/markdown/